bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta 3 is Out!.md

 <p></p>
 {% endraw %}

-Note that all layouts for the main source set are now located under the <code>kotlinx.android.synthetic.main</code> package, and the old package naming convention is deprecated.
+Note that all layouts for the main source set are now located under the `kotlinx.android.synthetic.main` package, and the old package naming convention is deprecated.
 ## What’s new in the IDE